MYTAditya/LahiriISOFlasher/README.md

 py build.py
 ```

 This will create a single executable file in the `dist` folder.
-(It requires `icon.ico` at the the same folder to start the application.)
+(It requires `icon.ico` inside a `ui` folder at the the same place to start the application.)

 ## Usage